-Before you create a risk management plan, it’s important to think about which areas of your business it will refer to.
-For example, you might only be interested in hazard based risks.
+Before you create a risk management plan, think about which areas of your business it will refer to.
+For example, you might only be interested in hazard-based risks.
 Some of the internal and external things to think about when creating your plan are:

 - social, cultural, political and regional issues

 - government policies and law

 Commit to reducing risk

 Committing to quality risk management can help you create a stable business that prepares for unexpected events.

 As a business owner, it's a good idea to: